JimLynchCodes/Header-Footer-Flex-Middle-Webpage/README.md

 The power of flex is all in the css.
 Basically, "parent" elements (things that contain flexible elements) should have the the css property `display: flex;`.

-Is you want things to stack vetically as they do in the example here, you can also add `flex-direction: column;`.
+If you want things to stack vetically as they do in the example here, you can also add `flex-direction: column;`.

-Then for he child components add the css property `flex: 1;`.
+Then for the child components add the css property `flex: 1;`.

-That's it!
+There's a lot more to flex css, but that's all that's needed to recreate this project!

 ## Contributing
 Feel free to open issues or pull requests if you have questions or comments! :)